Period Pain: What Causes It And Treatments To Help Ease The Menstrual Pain

-Period pain (also known as Dysmenorrhoea) is a cyclic pain that is powerful enough to disrupt the daily routine of women.
+Period pain (also known as Dysmenorrhea) is a cyclic pain that is powerful enough to disrupt the daily routine of women.
 Bloating, tender breasts, mood swings, fatigue etc. are other symptoms that worsen the period pain and increase its intensity.
-Dysmenorrhoea is throbbing, sharp, and painful pelvic cramping that radiates within the abdomen and lower back regions, sometimes spreading to the thighs.
+Dysmenorrhea is throbbing, sharp, and painful pelvic cramping that radiates within the abdomen and lower back regions, sometimes spreading to the thighs.
 The squeezing muscles in the uterus cause pelvic nerves to experience pain.

 Most women (almost 9 out of every 10 on the earth) experience period pain at some point in their life.
 However, women with low awareness and limited resources suffer more and therefore, complete knowledge about period pain’s origin, root causes, and treatment can help suffering women get rid of this irritating pain.
 If you are seeking ways to alleviate your menstrual pain, this post is for you.
 Keep reading!